-percentile of skill abundance.47 Similarly, from column (7), moving from the 25th percentile of TFP to the 75th percentile, the import value from a country at the 75th percentile of skill abundance decreases by around 23.5 percent compared to one at the 25th percentile of skill abundance.48
+In terms of economic magnitudes, according to the specification in column 3), moving from the 25th percentile of TFP to the 75th percentile, the import value from a location at the 75th percentile of skill abundance increases by around 10% compared to one at the 25th percentile of skill abundance.46 Similarly, from column (7) moving from the 25th percentile of TFP to the 75th percentile, the import value from a country at the 75th percentile of skill abundance decreases by around 23.5% compared to one at the 25th percentile of skill abundance.47

-In Appendix Table A-5 we provide evidence for the closely related prediction that more productive importers should have a larger variation in the skill abundance of their sourcing locations compared to less productive ones.
-This follows from the model since more productive firms source from a larger range of locations within each set of factor-abundant countries.49
+In Appendix Table A5 we provide evidence for the closely related prediction that more productive importers should have a larger variation in the skill abundance of their sourcing locations compared to less productive ones.
+This follows from the model since more productive firms source from a larger range of locations within each set of factorabundant countries.48

-5.2 Offshoring and domestic skill intensity
+5.2.
+Offshoring and domestic skill intensity